-F. The Hearings Officer shall have the power to compel attendance of witnesses by deposition or at hearing and the production of documents by subpoena to any party upon showing of general relevance and subpoena in accordance with civil law.
+F. The Hearings Officer has the power to compel attendance of witnesses by deposition or at hearing and the production of documents by subpoena to any party upon showing of general relevance and subpoena in accordance with civil law.

-G. The formal rules of evidence shall not apply and any relevant evidence that is the sort of evidence upon which reasonably prudent persons are accustomed to rely in the conduct of serious business affairs shall be admissible.
+G. The formal rules of evidence do not apply and any relevant evidence that is the sort of evidence upon which reasonably prudent persons are accustomed to rely in the conduct of serious business affairs is admissible.
 Irrelevant, immaterial, or unduly repetitious evidence shall be excluded.
 Hearsay evidence may be considered by the Hearings Officer, but no findings may be based solely on hearsay evidence unless supported or corroborated by other relevant and competent evidence.
-The Hearings Officer shall give effect to the rules of privilege recognized by law.
+The Hearings Officer will give effect to the rules of privilege recognized by law.

 H. The Hearings Officer may take notice of judicially recognizable facts, and the Hearings Officer may take official notice of general, technical, or scientific facts within the specialized knowledge of City employees.

-I. A verbatim, written, mechanical, or electronic record shall be made on all motions, rulings, and testimony if requested by any party.
-The record shall be transcribed for the purposes of court review.
-If the City prevails on such review, the reasonable costs of preparing the transcript shall be allowed as a part of the City's costs in such action.
+I. A verbatim, written, mechanical, or electronic record will be made on all motions, rulings, and testimony if requested by any party.
+The record will be transcribed for the purposes of court review.
+If the City prevails on such review, the reasonable costs of preparing the transcript will be allowed as a part of the City's costs in such action.

-K. The decision of the Hearings Officer shall be issued in writing in a final order.
-The final order shall become final on the date specified in the order, which date shall be within 30 days after the conclusion of the hearing.
-The decision shall be the final administrative remedy of the appellant.
-Any amounts due shall be payable to the City Treasurer within 10 days of the order becoming final.
-The Hearings Officer shall notify the parties to a proceeding of a final order by delivering or mailing a copy of the order and any accompanying findings and conclusions to each party or, if applicable, the party's attorney of record.
+K. The decision of the Hearings Officer will be issued in writing in a final order.
+The final order becomes final on the date specified in the order, which date will be within 30 days after the conclusion of the hearing.
+The decision is the final administrative remedy of the appellant.
+Any amounts due are payable to the City of Portland within 10 days of the order becoming final.
+The Hearings Officer will notify the parties to a proceeding of a final order by delivering or mailing a copy of the order and any accompanying findings and conclusions to each party or, if applicable, the party's attorney of record.

-(Replaced by Ordinance No. 184772; amended by Ordinance No. 187339, effective October 16, 2015.)
-Any operator or transient aggrieved by a decision of the Division Director made pursuant to Section 6.04.100 may appeal to the Business License Appeals Board or Hearings Officer as allowed in Section 6.04.140 by filing a notice of appeal with the Division Director within 10 days of the service of the notice of a Director’s decision.
-Any hearing shall be scheduled by the Business License Appeals Board or Hearings Officer in accordance with rules pertaining to such appeals.
+(Replaced by Ordinance No. 184772; amended by Ordinance Nos.
+187339 and 188170, effective January 20, 2017.)
+Any Operator or Transient aggrieved by a decision of the Director made pursuant to Section 6.04.100 may appeal to the Business License Appeals Board or Hearings Officer as allowed in Section 6.04.140 by filing a notice of appeal with the Director within 10 days of the service of the notice of a Director’s decision.
+Any hearing will be scheduled by the Business License Appeals Board or Hearings Officer in accordance with rules pertaining to such appeals.

 (Repealed by Ordinance No. 184772, effective August 26, 2011.)

 (Amended by Ordinance Nos.
-186985 and 187339, effective October 16, 2015.)
-It is unlawful for any Operator or other person so required to fail or refuse to register as required herein, or to furnish any return required to be made, or fail or refuse to furnish a supplemental return or any other data required by the Division or to render a false or fraudulent return.
-No person required to make, render, sign, or verify any report shall make any false or fraudulent report, with intent to defeat or evade the determination of any amount due required by this Chapter.
-The Division Director may impose a civil penalty of up to $500 for each violation of this Chapter.
+186985, 187339 and 188170, effective January 20, 2017.)
+It is unlawful for any Operator or other Person so required to fail or refuse to register or to fail or refuse to file any return required, or to fail or refuse to file a supplemental return or any other data required by the Division, or to render a false or fraudulent return, or to fail to perform any of the duties required in Chapter 6.04.
+No Person required to make, render, sign, or verify any report will make any false or fraudulent report with intent to defeat or evade the determination of any amount due required by this Chapter.
+In addition to any presumptive taxes assessed under Section 6.04.165, the Director may impose a civil penalty of up to $500 for each violation of this Chapter.
+Violations may be assessed as frequently as necessary to achieve compliance with this Chapter, up to and including daily.
 A violation includes, but is not limited to: